joelhooks/joelhooks-com/source/_posts/2018-01-01-what-i-learned-and-did-in-2017.markdown

 ![I miss you so much.](/images/2017_review/lizzie.jpg)

-On Tuesday, March 28th 2017 Lizzie was killed in a sudden and random car crash.
+On March 2017 Lizzie was killed in a sudden and random car crash.

 Aunt Mary, Uncle Dave, Sarah, Jim, Luke, Andrew, Mable, Theo, and all the other people that cherished Lizzie and her love of life...